Abdulla3037/Laplacian-and-Gaussian-Pyramid-Image-Compositing/README.md

 ---

-## 🔒 License
+## 🔐 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](./LICENSE).

 ---

-## 📬 Contact
+## ✉️ Contact

-For any questions or concerns, feel free to reach out.
+For any questions or concerns, feel free to reach out by email at abdullahasan220618@gmail.com